Summary of effect aliasing structure (SEAS): new descriptive statistics for factorial and supersaturated designs: Acknowledgements

 \section{Acknowledgements}

-Frederick Phoa was supported by a Career Development Award from Academia Sinica (Taiwan), grant number 103-CDA-M04, and the Ministry of Science and Technology (Taiwan), grant numbers 105-2118-M-001-007-MY2, 105-2911-I-001-516-MY2 and 107-2118-M-001-011-MY3.
+Frederick Phoa was supported by a Career Development Award from Academia Sinica (Taiwan), grant number 103-CDA-M04, and the Ministry of Science and Technology (Taiwan), grant numbers 104-2118-M-001-016-MY2, 105-2118-M-001-007-MY2 and 105-2911-I-001-516-MY2.
 David Woods was supported by Fellowship EP/J018317/1 from the UK Engineering and Physical Sciences Research Council and by an award from the UK Royal Society International Exchanges scheme.